-The second day is another preparation day where Rangolis, art patterns made of flowers and coloured powder, are put on the front doors of peoples home to welcome their guests.
+The second day is another preparation day where Rangolis, art patterns made of flowers and colored powder, are put on the front doors of families home to welcome their guests.

 The third day, Diwali, is where friends and family come together to exchange gifts and light small oil lamps during the puja ritual.
 The ritual takes place to invite Goddess Lakshmi into their homes.
 They offer prayers to the Goddess, so that the New Year is filled with peace, wealth and prosperity.

 Later in the evening, everyone goes out to celebrate on the street by lighting up fireworks.
 Similar to New Years Eve in the west, except there’s no regulations on the fireworks.
 The locals just shoot them off everywhere on the street, it gets pretty crazy!

 On the fourth day, which is New Year’s Day, relatives and good friends visit each other to exchange gifts and bring food.
 Indians have a sweet tooth so expect lots of yummy (but sugar filled) treats.
 My personal favorite is Gulab Jamuns, a delicious fried ball of sweetness.

 The last day of Diwali gets dedicated to brothers.
 It was much quieter from the days before.
 In my experience as a foriegner in India, the days I enjoyed the most were the second and third day of Diwali.